sevvy-wevvy/Sevs-Stupid-Gorilla-Tag-Addons/README.md

 <p align="center">
 Want to help with this mod? <a href="https://github.com/sevvy-wevvy/Sevs-Stupid-Gorilla-Tag-Addons/pulls">Make A pull request!</a><br>
 Pull request allow for anyone to request a change to this code.
 Intern meaning that <b>YOU</b> can contribute to this project.<br>
+If you want to add you own fetures/mods go for it!<br> <br>
-As long as it works, and doesnt vary off to far from the main idea its very likley it get accepted!
+As long as it works, its very likley to get accepted.
 </p>
 </details>